What is Autism?

 Diagnostic Process:

-In British Columbia, the diagnostic process requires that the diagnosis of autism be completed by a registered psychologist, paediatrician or psychiatrist.
+In British Columbia, the diagnostic process requires that the diagnosis of autism be completed by a registered psychologist, pediatrician or psychiatrist.
 Different types of assessments are required if your child is under the age of 6 or if they are above the age of 6.

 For children under 6, multiple specialists are required based on the B.C diagnostic standards to make an autism diagnosis and Dr. Ho is happy to complete the Clinical Diagnostic Assessment (CDA- described below) and collaborate with your team.
+Alternatively, if your child has received a pediatrician’s report already and are in need of both psychology and speech assessment, Dr. Ho is excited to partner up with Sarah McGowan, registered speech language pathologist, to complete these components.
+Please click here for more information.

 An autism assessment for children above the age of 6 (also called a clinical diagnostic assessment (CDA)) involves the following components as outlined by the B.C diagnostic standards:

-• File review of medical and school documents (e.g., school report cards, assessments from other health providers if applicable)
+- File review of medical and school documents (e.g., school report cards, assessments from other health providers if applicable)

-• Clinical intake with parents/caregivers: A semi-structured interview will be conducted with the child’s main caregivers in order to collect information about the child’s birth and developmental history (e.g., age when they took their first steps, age when they spoke their first words) as well as relevant educational and medical information.
+- Clinical intake with parents/caregivers: A semi-structured interview will be conducted with the child’s main caregivers in order to collect information about the child’s birth and developmental history (e.g., age when they took their first steps, age when they spoke their first words) as well as relevant educational and medical information.

-• Autism Diagnostic Interview-Revised (ADI-R): A semi-structured interview will be conducted with the child’s main caregivers.
+- Autism Diagnostic Interview-Revised (ADI-R): A semi-structured interview will be conducted with the child’s main caregivers.
 The purpose of this interview is to assess for features of autism that occurred early on in the child’s development (i.e., ages 4-5) and current day.

-• Autism Diagnostic Observation Schedule – Second Ed.
+- Autism Diagnostic Observation Schedule – Second Ed.
 (ADOS-2): This is a play-based semi-structured assessment with your child.
 The purpose of this assessment is to examine their social communication and interaction and to assess for the presence of restricted/repetitive behaviours.

 Sometimes, the CDA alone is enough to address the question of autism.
 However, for some children, the challenges they have with social interaction may be due to other difficulties such as intellectual developmental disorder or a specific learning disability.
 As a result, Dr. Ho offers comprehensive autism assessments that also assesses your child’s cognitive and adaptive abilities.
 This will help us to understand your child’s thinking and adaptive functioning profile, which in turn, can help with tailoring interventions to specific areas of need.